Sylius/Sylius/bundles/SyliusCartBundle/installation.rst

 We also added a simple method ``getProductRepository()`` to keep the resolving code cleaner.

-We must use this repository to find a product with id, given by the user via the request.
+We must use this repository to find a product with `id`, given by the user via the request.
 This can be done in various ways, but to keep the example simple - we'll use a query parameter.

 .. code-block:: php